mjsorencio31-cpu/SamplePythonActivities/README.md

 6. Find their square root.
 7. Round the distance to 2 decimal places.
 8. Print the output.

 ## Input Needed

 - x1
 - y1
 - x2
 - y2

 ## Inputs and the Output

 - enter x1: 76
 - enter y1: 32
 - enter x2: 54
 - enter y2: 76
 - the distance is:  49.19

+## How to run the code

+You will be asked to input x1, y1, x2, and y2, and after you input, it gives you the answer.